SamPanDonte/capacitated_scheduling_with_conflict_jobs/README.md

-# Capacitated Scheduling Problem with Conflict Graph
+# Capacitated Scheduling Problem with Conflict Jobs

+This repository contains various algorithms solving the Capacitated Scheduling Problem with Conflict Jobs (CSPCJ) written in Rust.